Tuhovishta: Religion

-Currently the village has over 830 Tuhovishta inhabitants Muslims Muslims.
+Currently the village has over 830 Tuhovishta inhabitants Bulgarian Muslims (Pomaks).
 The village has two mosques - one in the bottom quarter which has one minaret with two balconies, built in 1989 under the leadership of Mustafa Shukriev building techniques and masters Zeinil Kalarev, Aliosman Yumer, Yusuf Bashov and voluntary financial support of the whole village.
 The mosque in the bottom quarter is refreshed - repairs were made in 2000 by businessman Shukri Shukriev.
 The second mosque, which is older, is located in the upper quarter and there is only one balcony.